Information for New International Students

 As you continue to prepare for your enrollment at IUPUI, consider the following:

-The IUPUI Office of the Bursar will create your electronic tuition and fees bill each month.
+The IUPUI Office of the Bursar will create your electronic information bill for tuition and fees.

-The Office of the Bursar website includes important important and links to:
+The Office of the Bursar website includes important information and links:

-- set up third-party access for a parent of guardian to see or pay your bill
+- to set up third-party access for a parent of guardian to see or pay your bill

 Registering for classes is a simple process and depends on your student type.

 Undergraduate Students will register for classes at Academic Orientation.
 See your Orientation schedule>>